-NOTE: Top and bottom stacked coils are held together with steel plate and screws on one side and drain trough and screws on the other side.
+- NOTE: Top and bottom stacked coils are held together with steel plate and screws on one side and drain trough and screws on the other side.
 Remove the plate and trough before removing the coils.
-The coils cannot be removed attached together.

-- Disconnect all piping and remove the brass plugs for the vents and drains located in the connections. - 2.
+The coils cannot be removed attached together. - 1.
+Disconnect all piping and remove the brass plugs for the vents and drains located in the connections. - 2.
 Remove all screws and remove the access panel. - 3.
-Remove the bolts holding the coil in place and then lift and pull out the coil from the side. - Remove the steel plate and the drain trough that holds the coil together. - 5.
+Remove the bolts holding the coil in place and then lift and pull the coil bank and drain trough. - 4.
+Remove the steel plate and the drain trough that hold the coils together. - 5.
 Remove the bolts on both ends of the top coil holding it in place and then lift and slide the coil out. - 6.
 Remove the bolts on both ends of the bottom coil holding it in place and then lift and slide the coil out.